se-tuebingen/oopsla-2025-artifact-axcut/axcut/README.md

 where `t` is a tree, which is either a name or a parenthesized list of trees `(l)`, and `l1` and `l2` are lists of trees.

+One thing to note is that, for technical reasons, variable contexts (`args`) must be written right-to-left, i.e., the first variable in a context is the right-most one.
+This is in contrast to the paper where contexts are written left-to-right.

 ## Building

 To build the compiler, run